 In the switch, it supports a simple user management function allowing only one administrator to configure the system at the same time.
 If there are two or more users using administrator's identity, the switch will allow the only one who logins first to configure the system.
 The rest of users, even with administrator's identity, can only monitor the system.
 For those who have no administrator's identity, can only monitor the system.
 There are only a maximum of three users able to login simultaneously in the switch.
-Chapter 4: Operation of Web- based Management

-To optimize the display effect, we recommend you use Microsoft IE 6.0 above, Netscape V7.1 above or FireFox V1.00 above and have the resolution 1024x768.
+To optimize the display effect, we recommend you use Microsoft IE 6.0 above or current FireFox and have the resolution 1024x768.
 The switch supported neutral web browser interface.